This blog will eventually be made into a complete beginners' unhooked playlist. Stand by while we film this spring.

 In this step, we'll talk about body posture and popping a half raley.
 We'll do a raley video as well.
 Remember, This is all about working your way up and developing muscle memory.
 I mentioned that unhooked riding is similar to cable wakeboarding in that you're using a progressive edge to build line tension.
 Let's take a look at the proper body posture for air tricks.

-Imagine your creating a ramp in the water
+Imagine you're creating a ramp in the water

 The landing is really important on this step.
 If you diligently practiced pulling the bar to your hip and landing downwind, it should be easy.
 As you feel yourself coming down, pull that bar hard into your lead hip, or even into your front knee.
 Point the nose of your board towards the kite.
 Land flat and downwind.
 You will feel the kite lose some power as you ride out the momentum of your board speed.
 Hook back in, lean back and ride upwind like normal.